Philippine Trench

-Information
+Geology

 The Philippine trench is hypothesized to be younger than 8–9 million years old.
 The central part of the Philippine fault formed during the Plio-Pleistocene times is considered to be an active depression of the Earth's crust.
 The trench formed from a collision between the Palawan and Zamboanga plates.
 This caused a change in geological processes creating a subduction zone, that is dropping the ocean floor deeper.
 The rate of subduction on these plates is estimated to be about 15 cm per year.
 A convergent zone borders an estimate of 45% of the Philippine Trench today.

 Although there are vast areas of subduction zones, some authors have considered this region to have low seismic activity, though the USGS has recorded many earthquakes with magnitude ≥ 7.2 in the region as shown by the map to the side.
 Most recently, in 2012 the Philippine Trench experienced an earthquake of Mw 7.6 (the 2012 Samar earthquake).
 It hit the trench with a hypocenter depth of 34.9 km.
 Areas adjacent to the subduction zones have experienced large seismic activity.
 In 1897, northern Samar experienced a Ms 7.3 earthquake while in 1924 southern Mindanao experienced one with a Ms 8.2.

 Depth

 The trench reaches one of the greatest depths in the ocean.
-Its deepest point is known as Galathea Depth and reaches 10,540 meters (34,580 ft or 5,760 fathoms).
+Its deepest point is known as Emden Deep and reaches 10,540 meters (34,580 ft or 5,760 fathoms).